-High levels of engagement pre- and post-procurement helps to accelerate the council’s journey to operational excellence, with connected asset management technology delivering time savings of 80% for road defect identification and repair
+High levels of engagement pre- and post-procurement help to accelerate Fife Council's journey to operational excellence, with connected asset management technology delivering time savings of 80% for road defect identification and repair

 Fife Council was previously using an off-the-shelf legacy system to manage road safety inspections and pothole repairs.
 While there was a limited mobile element for inspectors, repair crews had little more than laptops, making it very difficult to maintain the history of an asset or track who did what and when.
 This led to a backlog of repairs and inconsistencies between what was ‘on record’ as having been done and anecdotal evidence from others across Fife.

-The previous system also involved a high level of manual intervention and paper heavy processes, with printed work orders often being misplaced or repair information failing to be logged.
-Such inefficiencies were proving frustrating for staff and residents alike: potholes and other road defects are highly visible, yet repair crews were held back from the timely completion of high-priority jobs due to a lack of process automation.
+The previous system also involved a high level of manual intervention and paper-heavy processes, with printed work orders often being misplaced or repair information failing to be logged.
+Such inefficiencies were proving frustrating for staff and residents alike: potholes and other road defects were highly visible, yet repair crews were held back from the timely completion of high-priority jobs due to a lack of process automation.

 The Solution